StanfordVL/keto/README.md

 ```bash
 sh scripts/run_grasp_random.sh
 ```
 In the experiment, we ran 300 copies of `run_grasp_random.sh` in parallel on machines with over 300 CPU cores, collecting 100K episodes.
 GPUs are unnecessary here, since the running time is mostly consumed by CPUs.
-The data will be saved to `episodes/grasp_4dof_random/grasp`, including the grasp location, rotation and a binary value indicating whether the grasp succeeded.
+The data will be saved to `episodes/grasp_4dof_random`, including the grasp location, rotation and a binary value indicating whether the grasp succeeded, as well as the point cloud input associated with each grasp.
 We store the collected data in a single hdf5 file to boost the data access in training:
 ```bash
 cd keypoints && mkdir data && python utils/grasp/make_inputs_multiproc.py --point_cloud ../episodes/grasp_4dof_random/point_cloud --grasp ../episodes/grasp_4dof_random/grasp --save data/data_grasp.hdf5
 ```